About me

 Most of the work I do can be given the label of scientific programming; my weapon of choice for linguistic data wrangling is python, often using pandas.
 I am well-versed in the CLDF/CLLD framework (see my components for typical descriptive data), and have experience with TEI.
 I have also built comparative databases, morphological parsers, transliteration systems, and tools for “lifting” legacy data.

-I also have experience as a full-stack web developer, mostly using Django and Bootstrap.
-Currently I am creating the next version of the TITUS database.
 A particular interest of mine are maps; two examples of my work are the interactive map of German-speaking Switzerland in the Swiss German Dialect Corpus, and a python library for projecting family trees onto maps.